tytydraco/yessleep/out/My_Grandma_Insisted_On_Driving_Me_To_School_And_Took_A_Shortcut_We_Never_Arrived.md

  “Unintentionally lying”, they put it, “Given your state”.
 My stepdad, and mom were the same.
 So yeah, that’s it, that’s what I remember.
 About the dream, it changes my view on everything and…

  Well, I think I changed my mind about sharing the dream, I don’t want to be made fun of for being crazy or anything.
 For now, that'll have to do.
+[Part 2](https://www.reddit.com/r/nosleep/comments/1ssoelr/my_grandma_insisted_on_driving_me_to_school_and/)